Layr-Labs/eigenlayer-docs/docs/eigenlayer/deployed-contracts/deployed-contracts.md

 ## EigenLayer Core Restaking Contracts

 The EigenLayer core contracts are located in this repo: [`Layr-Labs/eigenlayer-contracts`](https://github.com/Layr-Labs/eigenlayer-contracts).
-They enable restaking of liquid staking tokens (LSTs) and beacon chain ETH to secure new services, called AVSs (actively validated services).
+They enable restaking of liquid staking tokens (LSTs) and beacon chain ETH to secure new services, called AVSs (Autonomous Verifiable Services).

 ### Deployment Addresses